tl3049/LoraProject/README.md

   - Loads and tokenizes the IMDB dataset
   - Fine-tunes DistilBERT with **LoRA adapters**
   - Evaluates model performance on validation/test sets
+  - Deploy the complete model in Huggingface
   - Demonstrates inference on new text samples

+- **`lora_distilbert_finetuning_adapter.ipynb`**
+  Jupyter notebook that:
+- Performs the same three steps as before
+- Deploys the adapter model to Hugging Face (significantly smaller than the merged model)
+- Demonstrates inference by loading models directly from Hugging Face, with additional steps required to match layer keys

 - **`requirements.txt`**:
   Required dependencies: